Lazy-Solutions/AdvancedSceneManager/docs/guides/Scene loaders.md

 Scene.SetSceneLoader<YourLoader>();
 ```

-You’ll see the result of this in the scene popup (UI) as a toggle if the loader defines `sceneToggleText`.
+ASM will then display a toggle representing this scene loader in the scene popup, **if** the loader defines `sceneToggleText`.

 ![](../image/addressable-toggle.png)